-Java 21 virtual threads allow the JVM to optimize the usage of OS threads, by mounting and unmounting them on an OS thread when needed, and making
+Java virtual threads enable the JVM to optimize the use of OS threads by mounting and unmounting them as needed.
+This makes them more efficient

-them more efficient when dealing with blocking operations such as HTTP requests or I/O.
+when dealing with blocking operations such as I/O or HTTP requests.

-method, the virtual thread stays pinned to the
+block or method, the virtual thread remains pinned to its

 underlying OS thread and cannot be unmounted during a blocking operation.
-This will cause the OS thread to be blocked, which can impact the
+This causes the OS thread to be blocked, which can impact the scalability of

-Therefore, virtual threads should not execute code that contains synchronized
+Therefore, in environments running a Java version below 24, virtual threads should not execute code that contains synchronized

-Platform threads should be used in these cases.
+methods.
+Platform threads should be used in these cases instead.

 This rule raises an issue when a virtual thread contains synchronized